 Medication

-Although there is no medication designed to treat PAWS itself, some individuals benefit from prescriptions that treat specific symptoms, co-occurring mental health disorders, or pre-existing medical conditions.
-Medications should be monitored by a prescribing physician specialized in mental health and addiction disorders.
+There are no medications designed to treat post-acute withdrawal syndrome.
+However, some individuals benefit from prescriptions that treat specific symptoms, co-occurring mental health disorders, or pre-existing medical conditions.
+Prescribing physicians specializing in mental health and addiction disorders should monitor medications.

 - Anti-anxiety medications